ihaveamac/ninfs/README.md

 ninfs is available in the AUR: [normal](https://aur.archlinux.org/packages/ninfs/), [with gui](https://aur.archlinux.org/packages/ninfs-gui/), ~~[git](https://aur.archlinux.org/packages/ninfs-git/), [git with gui](https://aur.archlinux.org/packages/ninfs-gui-git/)~~

 #### Other distributions
 * Recent distributions (e.g. Ubuntu 18.04 and later) should have Python 3.8.0 or later pre-installed, or included in its repositories.
-If not, you can use an extra repository (e.g. [deadsnakes's PPA](https://launchpad.net/%7Edeadsnakes/+archive/ubuntu/ppa) for Ubuntu), [build from source](https://www.python.org/downloads/source/), or use a tool like [pyenv](https://github.com/pyenv/pyenv).
+Refer to your distribution's documentation for details.
 * Most distributions should have libfuse enabled/installed by default.
 Use your package manager if it isn't.
 * Install ninfs with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/2.0.zip`
   * `--user` is not needed if you are using a virtual environment.